Kruger's Strict Criteria

 - 0-3% normal – severe impairment, possibly unable to fertilize through sexual intercourse, and may require fertility treatment

-In addition to Kruger's strict criteria, the other widely used sperm analysis criteria is produced by the World Health Organization (WHO).
+In addition to Kruger's strict criteria, the other widely used sperm analysis criteria are produced by the World Health Organization (WHO).
 The WHO follows a similar scale, and as of 2010 also considers 4% and higher of normal sperm as the advantageous composition for fertility.